syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/SfDataGrid.md

 #### Column Width

-SfDataGrid allows you to customize the width of each GridColumn in the SfDataGrid.Columns collection.
+**SfDataGrid** allows you to customize the width of each GridColumn in the **SfDataGrid.Columns** collection.
 You can customize the column width by using the GridColumn.Width property.
-By default this property will not be assigned any value and the GridColumn renders in view based on the value of DefaultColumnWidth property in SfDataGrid.
+By default this property will not be assigned any value and the GridColumn renders in view based on the value of DefaultColumnWidth property in **SfDataGrid**.

 ### GridTextColumn